I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-yeah I think when I was tree planting I I would had like I was listening to like tony robbins' books and reading them like listening to them at night and then reading them in the morning and I think yeah I had like 10 things that I wanted and I and yeah I think it was 10,000,000 before the age of 30 I think back then that was a lot of money now you can just spin up a meme coin and you're taken by that by noon but back then it was blocked
+Yeah.
+I think when I was tree planting, I listened to **Tony Robbins**' books — listening to them at night and then reading them in the morning.
+I had about ten things I wanted, and I think one was to have **10 million** before the age of 30.
+Back then, that was a lot of money.
+Now you can just spin up a meme coin and make it by noon, but back then it was blocked.

 Shaan Puri